VeridisEst/dotfiles/nvim/README.md

 Also it may change in the future.
 Who knows!

 ## How to use
-- Install the latest version of nvim, this requires at least 0.9 `https://github.com/neovim/neovim` has instructions
+- Install the latest version of nvim, this requires at least 0.9 <br> `https://github.com/neovim/neovim` has instructions
 - Make a backup of your current Neovim files
 ### required